leanprover-community/lean4-samples/ListComprehension/README.md

 -- [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

-Of course the term on the left of the vertical bar be any complex expression, in this
+Of course the term on the left of the vertical bar can be any complex expression, in this
 example we use a `let` expression to compute i * pi, we then round that and convert
 the result to a string.